MacBook Pro affichant un éditeur de code

 And then in the second part

-listen 443 ssl; indicates that we are listening to https.
+listen 443 ssl; indicates that we are listening on https.

 Configuration of the docker-compose file

-In the section of nginx it is necessary to mount the certificates in the docker, to be done, in the desired selection add the path.
+In the nginx section it is necessary to mount the certificates in docker.
+To do so, in the desired section add the path.
 Don’t forget the port either.

 nginx: